Religion and Cremation

 The only exception to the prohibition against cremation is during epidemics, when there is risk of spreading disease and Muslim authorities have given permission.

 Buddhism is one of the few religions in which cremation is viewed as an acceptable practice.
 Buddhists do not see cremation as being in conflict with the tenets of the religion.

 Most Buddhists believe that life and death are part of a cycle of reincarnation, where the ultimate goal is to release the deceased person from all desires and notions of self, and to reach a state of enlightenment.

 If the body is to be cremated, Buddhist monks or the family will perform the last rites on the day of cremation.
-These rites include chanting of the Three Jewels, the Precepts, and some contemplative verses.
+These rites include chanting the Three Jewels, the Precepts, and some contemplative verses.
 This ceremony can be performed at the crematory prior to cremation.
-Once the cremation has taken place, the remains may be kept by the family, enshrined in a columbarium or scattered at sea.
+Once the cremation has taken place, the remains may be kept by the family, enshrined in a columbarium, or scattered at sea.

 Hinduism actually mandates cremation, called antim sanskar, or last rite, for the disposition of a believer’s earthly remains.